Toulouse on a winter day with a view of one of the bridges and a church

 Its mild, southern winter makes Toulouse a perfect destination during cold weather seasons, especially as this formerly former hidden gem of France.

-Often overlooked by tourists more focused on Paris, Bordeaux, and the Côte d’Azur, Toulouse is not so secret anymore — crowds can be a real bother in the summer (meaning that winter in Toulouse is certainly one of the best times to go!).
+Often overlooked by tourists more focused on Paris, Bordeaux, and the Côte d’Azur, Toulouse is nonetheless no secret, and crowds can be a real bother in the summer… meaning that winter in Toulouse is certainly one of the best times to go!

-As one of the most historic cities in France, Toulouse is home to many museums, historic buildings and cathedrals which offer a variety of indoor activities perfect for cold weather!
+As one of the most historic cities in France, Toulouse is home to many museums, historic buildings, and churches which offer a variety of indoor activities perfect for cold weather!

 Caught in the rain?
-You’ll easily find refuge in one of many cafés, brasseries and restaurants, where delicious French Cuisine is served for a fraction of the Parisian prices.
+You’ll easily find refuge in one of many cafés, brasseries and restaurants, where delicious Southern French cuisine is served for a fraction of the Parisian prices.

-Read on to discover our full guide of best things to do in Toulouse in the wintertime, including what to see, where to go, what to eat, and how to take full advantage of the city’s love for the holiday season!
+Read on to discover our full guide of best things to do in Toulouse in the wintertime, including what to see, where to go, and what to eat!

 The Best Things to Do in Toulouse in Winter